comunicar-una-pagina-web-con-asyncwebsockets-en-el-esp8266

 </html>

-What is modified, but slightly, is the Javascript ‘main.js’, with the only modification being that we launch the websocket against port 80 itself, instead of 81 as we did in the previous post.
+What does change, but slightly, is the Javascript ‘main.js’, with the only modification being that we launch the websocket against port 80 itself, instead of port 81 as we did in the previous post.

-We remember that the code, as it is, corresponds to example 2, in which the server broadcasts to all clients.
+Remember that the code, as it is, corresponds to example 2, where the server broadcasts to all clients.

-While the commented code is for example 1, in which the client periodically makes requests to the server, and receives the content of ‘millis()’ as a response.
+While the commented code is for example 1, where the client periodically makes requests to the server and receives the content of ‘millis()’ as a response.

 var myDiv = document.getElementById('counterDiv');